ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 * `EZ` - Every player in Entrance Zone.
 * `SURFACE` - Every player on the surface.

+#### Custom Variables
+Custom player variables can be used in any command that takes a player or list of players.
+For more information, see [this wiki page](https://github.com/Thundermaker300/ScriptedEvents/wiki/Saving-Variables).

 #### Miscellaneous
 * `RESPAWNEDPLAYERS` - The players that respawned in the most recent spawn wave.
 This variable will not function before the first respawn wave.